open-afc-project/openafc/helm/README.md

 **k3d** is a stripped-down **k3s** which is, in turn, stripped-down Kubernetes.
 They share underlying code (albeit each step involved removal of some code) and are all community-supported.
 Heritage is important, as some information on `k3d` may be found only in `k3s` form.

-k3d is a single executable.
+`K3d` is a single executable.
 It supports multicluster/multinode/docker-only operation.
-It is significantly more complicated than Minikube and significantly less documented than Kubernetes.
+It is significantly more complicated than `Minikube` and significantly less documented than `Kubernetes`.
 Still it runs even on `CentOS 7` - and this is good.

 ### K3d installation <a name="k3d_installation">